Pepejson/pokeminer/README.md

 Pokemon Go scraper capable of scanning large area for Pokemon spawns over long period of time.
 Suitable for gathering data for further analysis.

+# Discontinued (2016.10.01)

+As of October 2016, this project is officially discontinued.
+Sadly, I fell out of loop around the end of August, and that combined with decreasing urge to play the game.
+I don't feel any incentive to develop pokeminer further.

+All code, branches, pull requests, issues etc. are not going to be removed in the nearest future.
+If you want to take part in development of Pokemon Go tools, or look for a tool that suits your needs, I think the best place for those is [/r/pokemongodev](https://reddit.com/r/pokemongodev).

+To everyone that supported pokeminer in some way during 2 months of its lifetime: thank you!
+You were the very best like no one ever was.

+But if you ever wondered why pokeminer came to life, despite there being other maps...

 ## Oh great, another map?

 This is not *a map*.
 Yeah, map is included, but main goal of this app is to *gather data* and put it in the database for further analysis.
 There are several other projects (including aforementioned PokemonGo-Map) that do better job at being just a map.